• Enjoy 30% off sitewide* | Limited time only!

 Even when your baby is in your tummy, their hair is growing.
 In fact, your little one will get hair follicles on their scalp and body at about 14 weeks of gestation.

-This hair serves a number of important functions: it helps the vernix (the white cheesy substance that covers the fetus) stick to the skin to protect the baby.
-It also regulates baby’s temperature and hormones, and keeps baby warm as they grow.
+This hair serves several important functions: it helps the vernix (the white cheesy substance that covers the fetus) stick to the skin to protect the baby.
+It also regulates your baby's temperature and hormones and keeps your baby warm as they grow.

 Thanks to melanin, the lanugo will get its initial color at about 23 weeks.